 GLOVES AND HANDWASHING:

 - During care, if gloves contact highly infectious materials (e.g., feces, wound drainage, etc.), change them.

 - After removing gloves, wash hands with antimicrobial agent for at least 20 – 30 seconds (Refer to Handwashing Policy).

 - Review standard precautions.
-Follow PPE Protocol.
+Follow Personal Protective Equipment (PPE) Protocol.

-- Wear a gown when you anticipate clothing will be contaminated by the individual or by contact with environmental surfaces or items in the individual’s room.
+- Wear a gown when you anticipate clothing will be contaminated by the individual or contact with environmental surfaces or items in the individual’s room.

 - N95 respirator masks will be used in the facility by staff to reduce the wearer’s exposure to airborne particles, from small particle aerosols to large droplets.

 - If an individual leaves their room, ensure that precautions are taken to minimize the risk of transmission of microorganisms (e.g., cover wounds, personal hygiene, and respiratory masks).